Smallest lexicographic path P76480

 pdf zip

-Given a DAG G with n vertices and m arcs with unique positive integer labels on the arcs, find the smallest lexicographic path (considering the labels on the arcs, not the numbers of the vertices) between 0 and n−1.
+Given a DAG GG with nn vertices and mm arcs with unique positive integer labels on the arcs, find the smallest lexicographic path (considering the labels on the arcs, not the numbers of the vertices) between 0 and n1n-1.

 Input